- Do Dogs Have Daily Thinking Patterns?

 Playing And Having Fun

-Dogs are energetic animals that like to play and enjoy themselves.
+Dogs are energetic animals that like to think about playing and enjoying themselves.

 For example, they are satisfied by running around chasing anything from moths to their tails, they love to jump, and they love playing with sticks.